SNHU-GAM-305/GAM-305/README.md

 * Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?
   * We under utilized the Discord channel and should have used it more for communication early on but all tools and techniques used served a purpose.

+## Module 6 Project Log - Team Reflection

+* What parts of the plan did the team perceive to go well in relation to the last stage evaluation?
+  * Communication went well and we planned out the week's tasks in a great way to mitigate conflicts when we scheduled adding the environment art material update to after the modular map update.
+* What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?
+  *
+* How were the previous evaluations integrated into this latest stage?
+  * We focused on our strengths of communication and continued this week strong.
+* What would you do differently to improve the collaboration or development process?
+  *
+* Were there any tools or techniques that you did not find helpful in the success of your project development?
+Why?